- 35 million websites tested and over 760,000 blocked by ISP content filters

 Nevertheless, it’s clear that many website blocks appear to be the results of blunt filtering triggered by the detection of blacklisted words with no regard for context.

-However, it’s possible that sites may also be classified according to their hosting provider.
+However, it’s possible that websites may also be classified according to their hosting provider.

 This might result in all sites sharing a particular IP address being considered as likely to be pornography, for example, even when the sites are in fact radically different.

-The following categories of site indicate some of the most egregious blocks we have discovered.
+The following categories of site indicate some of the most egregious website blocks we have discovered.

 These are numbers of UK sites only, please see the full report (Tables A.1 and A.3) and for total numbers of sites blocked, which are higher as they include US-based sites blocked by UK ISPs.

 Note: “Current ISP Blocks” below refers to the total number of active ISP website blocks detected for that category as domains may be blocked by more than one provider.

 |CBD-related and hemp products||307||220||1081|

 It’s an unfortunate irony that internet content filters designed to protect vulnerable people from online harms are also preventing in-need adults from accessing information and support.